ThakurRajan/Udacity_Data_Scientist_Capstone/README.md

 # 3. File Descriptions

 This repo contains 4 files.
 The report of my project is called 'Starbucks Capstone Challenge - Using Starbucks app user data to predict effective offers.ipynb'.
 The data used in the project is in the files portfolio.json, profile.json and transcript.json.

+### NOTE : Please note that size of Transcript json file is more that 25MB so I have uploaded in zipped folder.Please access the data accordingly